 The Colorado Trail, the Continental Divide National Scenic Trail, the Great Divide Mountain Bike Route and the Rainbow Trail all cross paths in Salida.
 Whether you want an easy road ride on dirt, a challenging descent or an all-day high-altitude singletrack, Salida has it.

 The Arkansas River runs through downtown and beckoning hills jut skyward right from the end of the Main Street.
 Just minutes from downtown, you can find yourself basking in a wealth of recreation — a whitewater kayak park, challenging singletrack trails, hiking and running routes.
-The Salida Bike Park brings even more singletrack to this amazing area.
-Located just three hours from Denver and 1.5 hours from Colorado Springs, Salida is less than a morning's drive away.

 Check out these three of the dozens of Salida mountain bike trails: